DavidSchinazi/masque-drafts/draft-schinazi-masque-proxy.md

 The fact that MASQUE is layered over HTTP makes it much more resilient to detection.
 To network observers, the unencrypted bits in a QUIC connection used for MASQUE are indistinguishable from those of a regular Web browsing connection.
-Separately, if paired with a non-probable HTTP authentication scheme {{?SIGNATURE-AUTH=I-D.ietf-httpbis-unprompted-auth}}, any Web server can also become a MASQUE proxy while remaining indistinguishable from a regular Web server.
+Separately, if paired with a non-probeable HTTP authentication scheme {{?SIGNATURE-AUTH=I-D.ietf-httpbis-unprompted-auth}}, any Web server can also become a MASQUE proxy while remaining indistinguishable from a regular Web server.
 It might still be possible to detect some level of